Calandiva (Cal-lan-div –a) plant is a herbaceous cultivar from the Kalanchoe genus.

 Flowering and Fragrance

-The flowering kalanchoe plants add a bold statement in the garden.
+The flowering kalanchoe plants add a bold statement to the garden.

-The flower buds of this plant are large and produce flowers, which bloom for almost six weeks long.
+The flower buds of this plant are large and produce flowers that bloom for almost 6 weeks.

 The bloom color of the kalanchoe flowers ranges from whites, reds, purples, pinks, and oranges.